hemanthk92/IDD-FinalProject/README.md

 Interaction Plan: <br>
 Users will be able to input a combination with the buttons on the box.
 The combination they enter will be displayed on the LED.
 If the combination is correct the box will open.

+## Final Project

+Parts: <br<
+  1. 1/4 inch plywood
+  2. Hinge
+  3. Extra Long Ribbon cable
+  4. Switch Buttons
+  5. Solder wire

+Steps:
+  1. Design a template on adobe illustrator for a box with a hinge and a ledge.
+Make sure the box has groves and edges which allow for parts to be wood glued togther.
+This should include measurements and appropriate space for the led screen, pins, arduino, servo motors and usb cable power connection.
+Iterate several times with carboard before you cut the wood.
+  2. Build a circuit on the arduino board.
+The circuit should include the LED (connected via ribbon cable), 3 switch buttons and 2 servo motors.
+The circuit should allow for a user to input a 3 digit combination on the pins and if correct the servo should rotate.
+  3. Laser cut the wood and wood glue the parts together.
+  4. Place the arduino board in the box and attach the servo motors to top portions of the box where the ledge will sit.
+Place and ensure that the motors are located and can rotate in such a way that they can enter both the locked and unlocked state as shown in the picture below.
+  5. Connect the LED to the ribon cable and place it in the mounted section of the box.
+  6. Using a small screwdriver connect the bottom of the box to the lid with the hinge.